+University 101 is KU’s orientation seminar.
 The two-credit hour seminar is small, enrolling about 19 students in each section.
-You will learn about university resources, strategies for academic success, and ways to engage with the diverse KU community.
+In the course students:

-- Academic and career planning
+- Make academic and career plans.

-UNIV 101 instructors develop exciting assignments that provide students with frequent feedback and allow for out-of-the-classroom learning experiences.
-Students have met with performers from the Lied Center, carried out service learning projects with community organizations, and conducted research on objects in the Spencer Museum of Art.
-These experiences maximize student learning not only in UNIV 101 but in subsequent courses as well.
+UNIV 101 instructors develop exciting assignments that provide students with frequent feedback and allow for out-of-the-classroom experiences.
+Students have met with performers from the Lied Center, carried-out service learning projects with community organizations, and conducted research on objects at the Spencer Museum of Art, Dole Institute of Politics, and Spencer Research Library.